 Assurance on compliance with systems of internal control and on their effectiveness is obtained through regular management reviews, reviews of key financial controls, internal audit reviews including business capability programme and other programme assurance, testing of certain aspects of the internal financial control systems by the external auditors during the course of their statutory examinations and regular reports to the audit committee by the internal and external auditors.
 Our regional finance, control and assurance committees consider the results of these reviews within each region twice a year, together with reports from country audit committees, to confirm that controls are functioning and to ensure that any material breakdowns and remedial actions have been reported to the appropriate boards of directors.
 In relation to our associated undertakings or joint ventures, these matters are reviewed at the level of the associates’ or joint ventures’ boards or other governing committees.

-At the half year and at the year end the members of country and business units, regional and country business executive committees, each of our functional directors (corporate affairs; corporate finance and development; legal; marketing; and supply chain and human resources), each of the direct reports to the Chief Financial Officer (finance and control; global business services; global template design authority; global procurement; information technology; internal audit; tax; treasury; and strategy and planning) are required to submit to the Company Secretary on behalf of the board formal letters of representation on compliance with internal controls and key policies, including notification of continuing or potential significant financial, regulatory, environmental and other exposures.
+At the half year and at the year end the members of country and business units, regional and country business executive committees, each of our functional directors (corporate finance and development; legal and corporate affairs; marketing; and supply chain and human resources), each of the direct reports to the Chief Financial Officer (finance and control; global business services; global template design authority; global procurement; information technology; internal audit; tax; treasury; and strategy and planning) are required to submit to the Company Secretary on behalf of the board formal letters of representation on compliance with internal controls and key policies, including notification of continuing or potential significant financial, regulatory, environmental and other exposures.
 Similar rigorous letter of representation processes operate at country and regional levels within our global business entities.

 These letters form the subject of reports to the audit committee, and cover all subsidiary companies, as well as MillerCoors LLC which submits a tailored letter of representation.
 Executive directors and executive committee members sit on the boards of major associated companies such as CR Snow, Anadolu Efes and Castel.
 Directors and members of the executive committee also make annual written declarations of interests and are obliged to report without delay any potential or actual conflicts of interest which may arise.